 While being stoned to death, Stephen followed the Lord's example by praying for the salvation of his executioners: "And they went on stoning Stephen as he called upon the Lord and said, ‘Lord Jesus, receive my spirit!'
 And falling on his knees, he cried out with a loud voice, ‘Lord, do not hold this sin against them!'
 And having said this, he fell asleep" (Acts 7:59-60).

 Standing among those who killed Stephen was a young man named Saul of Tarsus.
 His salvation was an answer to Stephen's prayer.
-Years later, the apostle Paul communicated the depth of his concern for his people
+Years later, the apostle Paul communicated the depth of his concern for his people Israel, and in Romans 9 he sounds very much like Moses:

 I am telling the truth in Christ, I am not lying, my conscience bearing me witness in the Holy Spirit, that I have great sorrow and unceasing grief in my heart.
 For I could wish that I myself were accursed, separated from Christ for the sake of my brethren, my kinsmen according to the flesh, […]Brethren, my heart's desire and my prayer to God for them is for their salvation.
 (Romans 9:1-3; 10:1)